-We invite Googlers and program participants to author a post for our blog when they have relevant updates to share with our community.
-We’re proud of the impact that our programs have, and that Google open sources so much of its code, so we especially want to share those stories.
+We invite Googlers to author a post for our blog and submit content to our channels when they have information to share with our community.
+We're proud of the impact that our programs have, and that Google open sources so much of its code, so we especially want to share those stories.

 Our channels are staffed by an individual Googler in OSPO and now operate in partnership with Google Developer Studios, due to the high influx of content.
 In order to publish with us, you must follow all guidelines listed here to allow enough time for the editorial and publishing process.
 All content must be final prior to submission and is subject to review for publication.
 Publishing on our channels is not at-will and must adhere to these guidelines, or we may turn away your submission.

 Please do not contact the Open Source Editor about reviewing drafts that have not been submitted to our process.
-Once submitted all communication regarding your blog post will occur via issuetracker.
+Once submitted all communication regarding your blog post will occur via Buganizer.

 FOR EXTERNALLY TIED DATES: Do not plan content dependent on a particular publication date without inquiring in advance with the Editor if the date is available.
 For any external PR releases, submit in advance to determine staff bandwidth and availability.
 The OSS calendar is planned in advance, and scheduled based on the submissions we receive.
 If you submit and date changes are required, we will require manager approval.

-- Prepare the draft in the appropriate template: Blog, Social only,
+Prepare the draft in the appropriate template: [Blog], [Social only], [Video].

 - Your draft must be in its final stage with any necessary approvals from your team/PA in place before submitting.
 Do not submit a draft and continue working on the content.